Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Stance Detection Datasets

 \section{Stance Detection Datasets}

-In order to experiment with our new relational embeddings, the datasets should include, in addition to the labeled textual data, interactions of the users that published the tweets, such as each user's \emph{friends} and \emph{retweets}.
-As far as we know, there are only two publicly available datasets with such contextual information, namely, SardiStance \cite{cignarella2020sardistance} and VaxxStance \cite{vaxxstance2021}.
-In order to include more data and languages, we tried to obtain user information for SemEval 2016 \cite{mohammad-etal-2016-semeval} and other English datasets \cite{lai2020brexit,Conforti2020WillTheyWontTheyAV,Glandt2021StanceDI}, without much success (less than 30\% of users for SemEval or inability to retrieve tweets from the IDs).
-However, we did manage to retrieve relational information (over 80\%) for other dataset, namely, the Catalonia Independence Corpus \cite{zotova2021semi}.
+In order to be able to experiment with the interaction data, the datasets should include, in addition to the labeled textual data, interactions of the users that published the tweets, such as each user's \emph{friends} and \emph{retweets}.
+To the best of our knowledge, there are currently only two publicly available datasets with such contextual information, namely, SardiStance \cite{cignarella2020sardistance} and VaxxStance \cite{vaxxstance2021}.

-The final choice consists of seven datasets on three different topics (Independence of Catalonia, antivaxxers, Sardines movement) and four languages (Basque, Catalan, Italian and Spanish).
+We would like to note that we tried to obtain user information for SemEval 2016 \cite{mohammad-etal-2016-semeval} and other English datasets \cite{lai2020brexit,Conforti2020WillTheyWontTheyAV,Glandt2021StanceDI}, without much success.
+In the case of SemEval 2016, perhaps the most popular stance detection dataset, we only managed to retrieve less than 30\% of users, not nearly enough for meaningful experimentation with interaction data.
+For other datasets, it was simply not possible to extract the tweets based on the IDs published.
+However, we did manage to extract the interactions (over 80\%) for the Catalonia Independence Corpus \cite{zotova2021semi} (CIC).

 The number of labeled tweets and their distribution between train and test sets can be seen in Table \ref{tab:data_analysis}.
-The choice of data offer a varied relation user-tweets (very low in SardiStance, quite high in CIC), which would also allow to test the robustness of the relational embeddings.
+This choice of data offers a varied relation user-tweets (very low in SardiStance, quite high in CIC), which would also allow us to test the robustness of our method.